Fixed rate bonds vs ISAs

 Are fixed rate bonds worth it?

-If you’re looking for an easy way to earn a profit on your lump sum, putting it into a fixed rate bond could be a great choice.
-It’s important to know that you won’t be able to make a withdrawal before the end of your term, so it’s best to only deposit money you can afford to lock away for the duration of the bond.
+If you’re looking for an easy way to earn a profit on your lump sum, putting it into a fixed rate bond might be a suitable option.
+You can choose the best term for your needs, and you will receive a guaranteed interest rate for your chosen term.
+It’s important to know that you won’t be able to make a withdrawal before the end of your term, or, if allowed, you might face a penalty such as a reduced interest rate.
+It might therefore be worth considering how much money you can afford to lock away for the duration of the bond.
 Our budget planner can help you to assess your finances and determine how much you can comfortably afford to save.

 Opening fixed rate bonds with Raisin UK

-While we don’t currently offer ISAs, if you want to quickly and easily open fixed rate bonds from a range of partner banks, simply register for a Raisin UK Account to apply online for free today.
+While we don’t currently offer ISAs, if you want to quickly and easily open fixed rate bonds from a range of partner banks and building societies, simply register for a Raisin UK Account to apply online for free today.

 Find out more about how to apply by reading our guide to opening a fixed rate bond.

-If you have any further questions, our UK-based Customer Services Team is happy to help.
+If you have any further questions, our UK-based Customer Service team is happy to help.